SathyaNeom/GIS_Project/docs/VARIANT_RESOURCES.md

 ## Overview

 This document explains how build variants affect app resources, particularly launcher icons and in-app branding components like `AppLogo`.
-The GPS_Device_Proj application uses Android's product flavors to provide different branding for each service type.
+The GdsGpsCollection application uses Android's product flavors to provide different branding for each service type.

 ---